ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Maintain safety - confidence, humility, and skill
 - Start with the facts
 - Not trying to win the dialogue gathering facts is the homework required for crucicial conversations
-- “I’m not sure you’re intending to send this message, but it comes across like…”
+- "I’m not sure you’re intending to send this message, but it comes across like…"
 - Rebuild safe try with contrasting; goal of contrasting is to be confident in what you want to express, not to apologize
 - After you share…invite others to do the same
 - Change the fact is to my opinion; soften it’s clear to me to I’m beginning to wonder if